sytanvir/Web/content/authors/admin/_index.md

 - Mechanical Engineer – Professional services | Provide CFD, CAD, and FEA solutions to clients.

-## Seeking PhD Position | CFD • Heat Transfer • Renewable Energy • PINNs
+## Seeking PhD Position | CFD HeatTransfer Renewable Energy PINNs

 Looking for a PhD supervisor in CFD, fluid dynamics, heat transfer, wind & renewable energy, and robotics.
 Open to guidance and collaboration on innovative research projects.